BestTimesToVisit.com Logo

 transport

 Book your Salar de Uyuni tour in advance, especially during peak season (June-August).
-While you can book in Uyuni town, reputable agencies like Red Planet Expeditions or Bolivia Hop often fill up.
-Opt for a 3-day, 2-night tour to truly experience the salt flats, geysers, and colorful lagoons without feeling rushed.
+While you can book upon arrival in Uyuni town, popular agencies and better-equipped 4x4 vehicles fill up quickly.
+Look for tours that include a visit to Isla Incahuasi (Fish Island) and the salt hotels, and clarify what meals and accommodation are included to avoid surprises.

 safety